 If you complete your training or are a certified journeyperson, you will be able to obtain Red Seal endorsement on your certificates of qualification and apprenticeship by successfully completing an Interprovincial Standards Examination.
 The Red Seal allows qualified tradespersons to practice their trade in any province or territory in Canada where that trade is designated without having to write further examinations.

-Ministry of Advanced Education and Skills Development (MAESD) financial help is available for apprentices.
+Ministry of Labour, Training and Skills Development (MLTSD) financial help is available for apprentices.
 Some ministry-funded programs that may be available to you include:

 - Apprenticeship Completion Bonus – Non-Red Seal Trades

 - Apprenticeship Completion Grant Red Seal Trades